 More information on the implementation of SDCEP guidance can be obtained from the Translation Research in a Dental Setting (TRiaDS) website (www.triads.org.uk).
-Information on the specific barriers and enablers for each SDCEP guidance is reported with the published guidance on the SDCEP website.
+Reports on the specific barriers and enablers for each SDCEP guidance are provided with the published guidance.

-13 Procedure for Updating Guidance
+13 Reviewing and Updating Guidance

 Periodically SDCEP will review published guidance to determine whether it is still current or whether amendments are required.
-Typically this will be at intervals of five years and is stated in the guidance and on the SDCEP website.
+Typically, this will be at intervals of five years and is stated in the guidance and on the SDCEP website.